ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 * the original recording data read by web-api calls are stored under statestructure km200.
 * DB-statistics to be shown in flot graphs or grafana are only available yet for mySQL and InfluxDB databases.
 * For InfluxDB V1 the retention policy has to be set to a minimum of 170 weeks. (alter retention policy global on iobroker duration 170w;)
+* For InfluxDB V2 the global retention policy is set by the influxdb adapter - please set within influxdb adapter the storage retention time to "no automatic deletion" !

 This adapter then creates the respective recording states, enables sql statistics and writes historic database entries using sql commands and is updating the recordings.
 Update frequency is every hour.

+IMPORTANT: PLEASE DON'T BE IRRITATED IF THE RESPECTIVE STATES VALUES SHOW NULL() VALUES.
+IN SOME CASES THE VALUES ARE NOT SHOWN CORRECTLY WITHIN THE ADMIN OBJECT BROWSER - PLEASE USE FLOT OR GRAFANA TO DISPLAY !!!

 ## km200 recordings - an explanation